Sora-yx/SA2-Sonic-New-Tricks/README.md

 ![alt text](https://i.imgur.com/pQoy2sx.png)

-I know you’ve been waiting for this for like 20 years now.
-You always hated that the Light Dash, the Somersault, the Spin Dash and all of that was just on B and X right?
-Well, you will be happy to know that this mod allows you to remap these actions and let you choice between B, X, and Y. With default settings, Light Dash is on Y, Bounce is on X, Somersault is on B and Spin Dash is on X. Yeap, here it is!
+I know you’ve been waiting for this.
+You always hated that sonic actions share the same button right?
+Well, you will be happy to know that this mod allows you to remap these actions and let you choice between B, X, and Y.
+**By default, Light Dash is on Y, Bounce is on X, Somersault is on B and Spin Dash is on X. Yeap, here it is!**

 # Mod compatibility

 Unlike Better Miles, this mod should in theory work fine with Character Select Plus, but make sure to load this mod after Character Select.
-In fact, you should put thid mod at the bottom of your mod list.
+In fact, you should put this mod at the bottom of your mod list.

 ![alt text](https://i.imgur.com/AlflkNn.png)